emilbronstein/spatiotemporal_coupling_in_delay_coordinates_DMD/README.md

 ## The spatiotemporal Coupling in Delay-coordinates Dynamic Mode Decomposition
-The MATLAB code in this repository creates the figures presented in the Section VI (Illustrative Example) using Algorithm 1 (Proposed Algorithm).
+The MATLAB code in this repository presents the results of Section VI (Illustrative Example) by executing Algorithm 1 (Proposed Algorithm).

 The code was developed by ...